bcdev/zappend/docs/guide.md

 zappend(os.listdir("inputs"), target_dir="output/mycube.zarr")
 ```

+Both invocations will create the Zarr dataset `output/mycube.zarr` by concatenating
+the "slice" datasets provided in the `inputs` directory along their `time` dimension.
 Both the CLI command and the Python function can be run without any further
 configuration provided the paths of the target dataset and the source slice datasets
 are given.
 The target dataset path must point to a directory that will contain a Zarr
 group to be created and updated.
 The slice dataset paths may be provided as Zarr as
 well or in other data formats supported by the [xarray.open_dataset()](https://docs.xarray.dev/en/stable/generated/xarray.open_dataset.html)
 function.
+Because we provided no additional configuration, the default append dimension
+`time` is used above.

-The target and slice dataset are allowed to live in different filesystems.
+The target and slice datasets are allowed to live in filesystems other than the local
+one, if their paths are given as URIs prefixed with a filesystem protocol such as
-Additional filesystem storage options may be specified via the tool's configuration.
+`s3://` or `memory://`.
+Additional filesystem storage options may be specified via
+dedicated configuration settings.

 The tool takes care of generating the target dataset from slice datasets, but doesn't
 care how the slice datasets are created.
 Hence, when using the Python `zappend()`